True Treadmills Review

 Folding: no

-Others: this is currently the top of the line True treadmill for home.
+Others: this was the top of the line True treadmill for home a few years back.
 And with a price tag of nearly $6,000, expect nothing but the best specs and features from this unit.

 Cost: $5,899